scinote-eln/scinote-api-docs/source/includes/_inventory_cells.md

 > The above command returns empty body with status code 200

 This endpoint deletes specific cell from the inventory item.
+Stock related cells can not be deleted at this point.

 ### HTTP Request